 Board member since 2018

-Gerard has mentored many project managers in the execution of ICT-based projects and continues to do so in conjunction with managing his successful ICT services company.
+Gerard has mentored many ICT professionals in the execution of ICT-based projects, the management of ICT services and continues to do so in conjunction with managing his successful ICT services company.

-His collaborative approach unifies the people around Gerard, and his consultative methods result in positive outcomes and articulate courses of action.
+His collaborative approach unifies the people around Gerard, and his consultative methods result in positive outcomes and clear courses of action.

 Board member since 2018